Should Only Naturalistic Explanations

 Cobb County, GA

-Rusty Entrekin is LASIK technician whose spare time activities include computer consulting and writing.
-He and his wife Julie have seven children, of whom four attend public school in Cobb County, GA.
+Rusty Entrekin and his wife Julie have seven children, of whom four attended public school in Cobb County, GA at the time of this writing.

 Previous Article Table of Contents Next Article